TheJacksonLaboratory/FunDataR/2_uni_bivariate/4_regression.md

 When evaluating a model, it is worth carefully thinking about the relationship of the samples used for training and testing with the population we wish to make inferences about.
-We may find that it is actually quite difficult to get random samples from that population and get unbiased estimates of the performance of our model.
+We may find that it is quite difficult to get random samples from that population and get unbiased estimates of the performance of our model.
 In particular, we often want to be able to make inferences about what will happen if other labs try to repeat our experiment.